pojome/wp-linker/readme.txt

 1. Upload plugin files to your plugins folder or install using WordPress built-in Add New Plugin installer
 1. Activate the plugin
+1. Navigate to Settings > Permalinks and save them.
+Yes, just click Save Changes.
 1. Go to the Linker Menu under the Pages
-1. Create a new Link
+1. Create a new Link and publish
 1. Now you can track how many times clicked on each link

 == Screenshots ==